-If any type of personal information is requested on the website or volunteered by the user, state law and the federal Privacy Act of 1974 (Civil Code §1798 et seq.
-Government Code §11015.5(a)(5)) may protect it.
+The personal information collection and management policies, practices and procedures implemented by CDI are governed by law;including the California Information Practices Act (Civil Code section 1798 et seq., Government Code § 11015.5(a)(5), and related statutes) and the federal Privacy Act of 1974.
+If any type of personal information is requested on the website or volunteered by the user, these laws or others may protect the manner in which it is collected, used, and disclosed.
 However, this information may be a public record once you provide it, and may be subject to public inspection and copying if not otherwise protected by federal or state law.

-If the state decides to begin collecting personal information from children, it will notify parents that it is being requested, disclose the reasons for collecting it, and disclose our intended use for it.
-The state will seek parental consent before collecting any personally identifiable information.
+If CDI decides to begin collecting personal information from children, it will notify parents that it is being requested, disclose the reasons for collecting it, and disclose our intended use for it.
+CDI will seek parental consent before collecting any personally identifiable information.
 If it does collect it, parents may request information on the type of data being collected, view their child's information and, if they choose, prohibit the state from making further use of their child's information.
-The state will not provide personal information about children to third parties.
+CDI will not provide personal information about children to third parties.